opendilab/DI-engine-docs/source/best_practice/maac.rst

 Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Centralized training and decentralized executed: Unlike single-agent environments that feed the same observation information to actor and critic networks, in multi-agent environments, we feed agent_state and action_mask information to the actor network to get each actions' logits and mask the invalid/inaccessible actions.
 At the same time, we feed global_state information to the critic network to gei the global critic value.
 - Action mask: We need to mask the invalid/inaccessible actions when we train or collect data.
 So we use ``logit[action_mask == 0.0] = -99999999`` to make the inaccessible actions' probability to a very low value.
 So we can't choose this action when we collect data or train the model.
-If you don't want to use it, just delect ``logit[action_mask == 0.0] = -99999999``.
+If you don't want to use it, just delete ``logit[action_mask == 0.0] = -99999999``.

 .. code:: python